allianceauth/allianceauth/docs/installation/services/phpbb3.md

 Enter administrator credentials on the next page.

-Everything from hereon out should be intuitive.
+Everything from here should be intuitive.

 phpBB will then write its own config file.